bpamos/tf-aws-redis-enterprise-cluster/README.md

     - `node module` (creates and provisions ubuntu 18.04 vms with RE software installed)
     - `tester-nodes` (creates test nodes with Redis and Memtier installed)
         - *If you do not want to provision tester nodes, comment this module out*
-    - `prometheus-node` (creates prometheus node with prometheus and grafana configured for advanced monitoring on the Redis Enterprise Cluster)
+    - `prometheus-node` (configures the test node with prometheus and grafana for advanced monitoring on the Redis Enterprise Cluster)
         - *If you do not want to provision the prometheus and grafana node, comment this module out*
     - `dns module` (creates R53 DNS with NS record and A records),
     - `create-cluster module` (uses ansible to create and join the RE cluster via REST API)